jakemull/bear-hug-compressor/imageoptim/README_ENHANCED.md

-# Enhanced ImageOptim
+# BearHug - Enhanced Image Compression

-This is an enhanced version of ImageOptim that adds the following features:
+BearHug is an enhanced image compression app based on ImageOptim that adds the following features:

 ## New Features